Peter Kwong

 Peter Kwong is an award-winning choreographer and his work has been touted as a blend of jazz, hip-hop and martial arts.
 His talents have won him an honorary membership to the Los Angeles Mime Guild.
 His passion for the dance has gotten him on music videos.

 Peter Kwong was an international karate champion in Chinese Kata.
-He is a practitioner of Northern Shaolin Kung-fu which has allowed him to do much of his own stunt work.
-He also studies the more meditative and healing disciplines such as Chi Kung Meditation.
-He currently teaches Tai Chi Chuan.
+He practitioner of Northern Shaolin Kung-fu which allowed him to do much of his own stunt work.
+He also studied the more meditative and healing disciplines such as Chi Kung Meditation.
+Up until his death, Peter taught Tai Chi Chuan, often on Zoom.

 Actor Peter Kwong talks about his role in Big Trouble in Little China (1986)